Medhansh-Singhal/Nutrify-AI/README.md

 - It can predict the deficiency in soil nutrition and tell the farmer about the treatment and measures that can be taken to solve the probelm.

 - Treatments promoting organic farming since it should support sustainable agriculture.

+# Week-3
+- Created an python script (app.py) using streamlit for an interactive dashboard used by user.

+- Now it is fully functioning with this model and able to predict the nutrition deficiency in soil.